 5. As you have also worked in Goa, what is your experience in working in Shell Lime?

-Seep ka Chuna (Shell Lime) is a very pure and high grade Lime, which is even used for all other uses of Chuna other than construction, like medicines.
+Seep ka Chuna (Shell Lime) is a very pure and high-grade Lime, which is even used for all other uses of Chuna other than construction, like medicines.
 I have seen few artisans use shell lime in the later stages of ‘kada’ plaster (lime plaster with marble stone dust), where pure lime is needed.
 I haven’t seen anyone using it for masonry mortar or plastering.
 It is very pure and chikna (smooth) which makes it difficult to handle.
-Availability of Shell lime in Rajasthan is also very limited.
+The availability of Shell lime in Rajasthan is also very limited.